Husseinhj/Objective-C-Trick/README.md

 Class class = NSClassFromString(className);
 ```

-For example we want to call `synchronize` method of `NSUserDefault` class with reflection:
+For example we want to call `synchronize` method of `NSUserDefaults` class with reflection:

 ```objective-c
 - (BOOL) isUserDefaultSynchronize {